-Figure 9.
-Exemplary results of c_p distributions and wake deficits for the airfoil with and without active flap actuation for the range of $\alpha = 6 \pm 0.2 \deg$.
+Figure 11.
+Exemplary results of c_p distributions and wake deficits for the airfoil with and without active flap actuation for the range of $\alpha = 6 \pm 0.2 \text{ deg.}$

 As a further demonstration example, an individual test is shown in which a 0.4 mm thick zigzag tape (ZZ) was applied in a location close to 2 % of the airfoil chord on the suction side.
 Similarly as for the previous example, the airfoil polars are shown separately for the case of the airfoil with and without ZZ tape.
 For this case, the main focus is on the impact on the drag increase.
-The airfoil polars with and without ZZ tape, as well as the c_p plots for the pressure belt and the wake rake for $\alpha = 6 \pm 0.2 \deg$ are shown in Figs. 10 and 11, respectively.
+The airfoil polars with and without ZZ tape, as well as the c_p plots for the pressure belt and the wake rake for $\alpha = 6 \pm 0.2 \deg$ are shown in Figs. 12 and 13, respectively.
 Interestingly, the impact on the lift coefficient after the application of the ZZ tape is negligible, which is not the experience from wind tunnel measurements which usually show a small penalty in the mean lift level.
 If this is true, or just an artifact of this particular measurement, it remains unanswered and is subject of future investigations.

 The impact on the drag coefficient is quite clear.
 The drag level is seen to be higher in its mean level, but also starts to deviate towards higher c_d values earlier compared to the clean airfoil.
-Compared to wake-rake field measurements against wind-tunnel measurements, the drag increase as a function of angle of attack is seen to occur in a more gradual manner in the field, in contrast to a sharper increase prior to entering stall, as observed in the wind tunnel.
-This difference could be attributed to the higher level of outer turbulence in the field that leads to a faster boundary layer development because of the outer flow bypass transition mechanisms.
-However, this is only a hypothesis.
+Compared to wake-rake field measurements against windtunnel measurements, the drag increase as a function of angle of attack is seen to occur in a more gradual manner in the field, in contrast to a sharper increase prior to entering stall, as observed in the wind tunnel.
+This difference could be attributed to the

+365 higher level of outer turbulence in the field that leads to a faster boundary layer development because of the outer flow bypass to the thickening of the boundary layer caused by the ZZ tape.
+Furthermore, the velocity deficit is deeper, a sign of the overall higher viscous losses of the flow.

-Figure 10.
+Figure 12.
 Exemplary results of polars measured for the airfoil with and without zig-zag tape

-The comparison of the pressure belt and the wake rake pressure coefficients is shown in Fig. 11, where it is worth highlighting the differences in the velocity deficit profile.
-For the test with ZZ tape, the velocity deficit is wider toward the suction side because of the thickening of the boundary layer caused by the ZZ tape.
-Furthermore, the velocity deficit is deeper, a sign of the overall higher viscous losses of the flow.
+The comparison of the pressure belt and the wake rake pressure coefficients is shown in Fig. 13, where it is worth highlighting the differences in the velocity deficit profile.
+For the test with ZZ tape, the velocity deficit is wider toward the suction side due

-If one compares the velocity deficit depth of the airfoil section with the AFS actuation in Fig. 9 with the ZZ tape deficit, it becomes clear that the increase in drag in the case of the ZZ tape is attributed to higher viscous losses (predominantly deeper symmetric deficit), while the increase in drag for the case of the AFS in its activated position is predominantly due to increased pressure drag in the trailing edge area (predominantly wider asymmetric velocity deficit).
+If one compares the velocity deficit depth of the airfoil section with the AFS actuation in Fig. 11 with the ZZ tape deficit, it becomes clear that the increase in drag in the case of the ZZ tape is attributed to higher viscous losses (predominantly deeper symmetric deficit), while the increase in drag for the case of the AFS in its activated position is predominantly due to increased pressure drag in the trailing edge area (predominantly wider asymmetric velocity deficit).

-Being able to draw this type of conclusions from field measurements highlights how promising these types of measurements are with regard to closing the gap of understanding between airfoils in the field vs. airfoils in the wind tunnel.
+5 Being able to draw this type of conclusions from field measurements highlights how promising these types of measurements are with regard to closing the gap of understanding between airfoils in the field vs. airfoils in the wind tunnel.

-Figure 11.
+Figure 13.
 Exemplary results of c_p distributions and wake deficits for the airfoil with and without zig-zag tape